GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

    :align: center

-   Use *fmode* in **-Q** to choose between a constant (**c**; dashed line) or Gaussian (**g**; heavy line) volume flux model.  **Note**: We actually adjust the error-function curve so that it goes exactly form 0 to 1 for this purpose.
+   Use *fmode* in **-Q** to choose between a constant (**c**; dashed line) or Gaussian (**g**; heavy line) volume flux model.  **Note**: We adjust the error-function curve so that it goes exactly from 0 to 1 over the time window.

 .. _-S: